-4. Multi-window frequency attention
+4. Multi-Window Frequency Attention

 Our multi-window attention presents a novel approach to addressing the complexities of human motion forecasting, particularly in periodic actions such as walking.
 As natural human motion contains short-term and long-term dependencies, which can be difficult to capture using traditional forecasting models, we address these challenges by incorporating multiple temporal windows representing different segments of the motion history, an adaptive weighting mechanism, and frequency-domain transformation.
-Through the use of the Discrete Cosine Transform (DCT) [28] and Graph Convolutional Networks (GCNs) [29], our model is more robust to temporal and spatial dependencies present in natural human motion (see Fig. 3).
+Through the use of the Discrete Cosine Transform (DCT) [8] and Graph Convolutional Networks (GCNs) [11], our model is more robust to temporal and spatial dependencies present in natural human motion.